-Weather system has high likelihood of developing into a tropical depression within a day
+Weather system has high likelihood of developing from LPA > tropical depression > typhoon

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa) said weather system has a "high likelihood" of developing into a tropical depression within the next 24 to 48 hours.
+It was seen moving west on Tuesday (December 2), during which the Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa) said the weather system has a "high likelihood" of developing into a tropical depression within the next 24 to 48 hours.

 Weather specialist Chenel Dominguez said that forecast models suggest the system could potentially make landfall in Eastern Visayas or Caraga, but there remains significant uncertainty about its exact track.